Oucru-Innovations/69DX/README.md

 # How to run

+[!WARNING]
+This code is tailored for RStudio.
+It is required to change the code to run in other environment/IDE.
+See below for instructions.

 You have to create a directory data/raw/ and input your raw data inside.
 Additionally: data/raw/BirthDataFix.xlsx contains fixed age demographic info.